 RevOps isn’t a new concept.
 Even if it is not distinctly acknowledged as such, every organization that deals with revenue incorporates it at some capacity.
 As a result, we believe the key to optimizing your revenue operations is to mature individual components, or the entirety of components, that make up your RevOps.
 Our mission at Spur Reply is to strengthen companies’ revenue operations by advancing individual business functions and units, as well as addressing all routes to market, customer buying types, and marketing and sales motions.

 What it looks like

-When considering how we wanted to convey our thinking on the approach, we felt it was important to build a map or framework that would help ground ourselves and our clients.
-Creating a universal model is challenging as every organization is unique in structure, so it’s worth noting that other companies can and should adjust our version to fit their own parameters.
+When considering how we wanted to convey our thinking on the approach, we felt it was important to build a map that would help ground ourselves and our clients.
+Creating a universal framework is challenging as every organization is unique in structure, so it’s worth noting that other companies can and should adjust our version to fit their own parameters.

 Spur Reply’s RevOps Framework

 Let’s first take a look at the various business units that engage in the RevOps lifecycle.
 Your three primarily involved units are as follows: